xuehaipeng/ks-tool/README.md

 # Update DNS configuration on specific hosts with custom service
 ks dns-update --hosts 192.168.1.100,192.168.1.101 --dns-service coredns --user root --pass password123

+# Jump to an interactive SSH session on web servers
+ks jump --groups web-servers

+# Jump to specific host in a group
+ks jump --groups web-servers --host-index 2

+# Jump to a specific host by IP
+ks jump --hosts 192.168.1.10

 # Then use the converted hosts file for operations
 ks exec "kubectl get nodes" --groups kube_master --config k8s-hosts.yaml